OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   **_Account Information_** includes your name, address, telephone number, e-mail address, service-related details such as payment data, security codes, service history and other information like that;
 ' + '*   **_Network Performance_** **_&.
-Usage Information_** tells us how you use our network, our products and our services, and how well our equipment and network is performing;
+Usage Information_** tells us how you use our networks, our products and our services, and how well our equipment and networks are performing;
 ' + '*   **_Web Browsing &.
-Wireless Application Information_** tells us about the websites you visit and the mobile applications you use on our network.
+Wireless Application Information_** tells us about the websites you visit and the mobile applications you use on our networks.
 ' +'*   **_Location Information_** tells us where your wireless device is located, as well as your ZIP-code and street address;
-' + '*   **_U-verse Information_** tells us about which programs you watch and record, the games you play, the applications you use and similar information about how you use our U-verse services and applications.
+' + '*   **_TV Viewing Information_** tells us about which programs you watch and record and similar information about how you use our video services and applications.
 ' + '

 ' + '